khalti/docs.khalti.com/content/checkout/web.md

 	2. `onError (optional)`
 		This method is optional.
 If implemented, it will receive errors that occured during payment initiation and confirmation.

+Additionally Configuration also accepts attribute starting with `merchant_` that can be used to pass additional data.

+- `merchant_name`: This is merchant name

+- `merchant_extra`: This is extra data

+The additional data starting with `merchant_` is returned in success response payload.

 <script src="https://khalti.com/static/khalti-checkout.js"></script>
 <script>